File System Operations

 Target Path.
 The destination path for the source file or folder that is copied.

 Run Once.
 By default, Workspace Environment Management runs a file system operation every time the agent refreshes.
-Tick this box to make Workspace Environment Management only run the operation once, rather than at every refresh.
+Select this option to let Workspace Environment Management run the operation only once, rather than on every refresh.
 This speeds up the agent refresh process, especially if you have many file system operations assigned to your users.

 Action Type.
 Describes what type of action this file or folder action is: Copy, Delete, Move, Rename or Symbolic Link operation.
-Please note that for symbolic link creation, you will need to give users the
+For symbolic link creation, you need to give users the

 SeCreateSymbolicLinkPrivilege privilege for Windows to allow symbolic link creation.

 Execution order.
 Determines the running order of operations, letting certain operations run before others.
 Operations with an execution order value of 0 (zero) run first, then those with a value of 1, then those with a value of 2, and so on.